-As of April 15, 2023, Trinity Biotech has outstanding 152,830,284 'A' Ordinary shares (excluding treasury shares).
-Such totals exclude 46,794,672 shares issuable upon the exercise of outstanding options and 10,000,000 shares issuable upon the exercise of outstanding warrants.
+As of March 31, 2024, there were 189,310,282 'A' Ordinary shares (excluding treasury shares) outstanding.
+Such total excludes 51,014,672 Ordinary shares issuable upon the exercise of outstanding options and 21,200,000 Ordinary shares issuable upon the exercise of outstanding warrants.

-The following table sets forth certain information regarding the beneficial ownership of our ordinary shares, as of April 15, 2023, by each person who we believe beneficially owns 5% or more of our outstanding ordinary shares and all of our directors and executive officers as a group.
-Except as otherwise noted, all of the persons and groups shown below have sole voting and investment power with respect to the shares indicated
+The following table sets forth certain information regarding the beneficial ownership of our ordinary shares, as of March 31, 2024, by each person who we believe beneficially owns 5% or more of our outstanding ordinary shares and all of our directors and executive officers as a group.
+Except as otherwise noted, all of the persons and groups shown below have sole voting and investment power with respect to the shares indicated.

-Number of 'A' Number of

-Ordinary Shares ADSs

-Beneficially Beneficially Percentage

-Name Owned Owned (1) ownership (2)

-MiCo IVD Holdings, LLC 44,759,388(3) 11,189,847 29.3%

-All directors and officers as a group 27,645,108 6,911,277 16.3%

-Percentive Credit Holdings III I P 10,000,000(4) 2 500 000 6.1%
+Number of 'A' Ordinary Shares Beneficially Number of ADSs Beneficially Percentage Name Owned Owned ownership (2) MiCo IVD Holdings, LLC 44,759,388(3) 2,237,969(3) 29.9%(3) Perceptive Credit Holdings III, LP 56,000,000(4) 2,800,000(4) 26.8% All directors and officers as a group 30,936,774(1) 1,546,839(1) 14.8%

-- 1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary Shares relating to options currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
 Share options that have a performance condition related to the share price of the equity of the Company are deemed to be exercisable irrespective of whether the performance condition has been, or is expected to be, satisfied within 60 days of the date of this table.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 'A' Ordinary Shares outstanding (excluding treasury shares). - (3) Based upon a Schedule 13D filed on December 8, 2022, by MiCo IVD Holdings, LLC with the SEC.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 189,310,282 'A' Ordinary Shares outstanding (excluding treasury shares). - (3) Based upon a Schedule 13D filed on January 2, 2024, by MiCo IVD Holdings, LLC with the SEC.
+The percentage ownership in the table above includes the conversion of the maximum number of 'A' Ordinary Shares as permitted by the conversion terms of the Convertible Note.
 The principal business address of MiCo IVD Holdings, LLC is 85 Orchard Road.
-Skillman, New Jersey 08558 United States. - (4) Based upon warrant agreement issued to Perceptive Credit Holdings III, LP in January 2022 in respect of 10,000,000 'A' Ordinary Shares (2,500,000 ADSs).
+Skillman, New Jersey 08558 United States. - (4) Based upon Schedule 13D filed on February 9, 2024, by Perceptive Credit Holdings III, LP.
+The principal business address of Perceptive Credit Holdings III, LP is 51 Astor Place 10th Floor, New York, NY 10003.